-This is a card I have, and in this post I wanted to explain how this card has been oh-so-worth-it to me the past year, and I think this would be the case for lots of others as well.
+This is a credit card I have, and in this post, I wanted to explain how this card has been oh-so-worth-it to me, and why I think this would be the case for lots of others as well.
 In no particular order, here’s how the benefits of this card have worked out for me:

 $300 Marriott travel credit

-Personally I view the Marriott Bonvoy Brilliant Card as actually costing $150 per year, rather than $450 per year.
+Personally, I view the Marriott Bonvoy Brilliant Card as actually costing $150 per year, rather than $450 per year.
 Why?
 Because the card offers a straightforward $300 annual Marriott travel credit.

 This couldn’t be easier to use, and there are no hoops to jump through — you’ll receive statement credits for the first $300 you spend each cardmember year at a Marriott family property with the card: